ryanallen/dharma/docs/collection-1-words-of-the-buddha--kangyur/volume-1-discipline--vinayavastu/book-1-going-forth--pravrajyavastu/README.md

 He is then told:

 "Listen, venerable [newly ordained monk's name].
+The Blessed One criticized killing in many ways and esteemed, reverenced, honored, and venerated the forsaking of killing.
+Venerable, since, from now on, you should not so much as kill an ant intentionally, what need is there to mention a human or a human embryo?
+Venerable, the Blessed One, the [tathāgata](../../../../GLOSSARY.md#tathāgata), [arhat](../../../../GLOSSARY.md#arhat), perfectly awakened, omniscient, all-seeing [Buddha](../../../../GLOSSARY.md#buddha) declared that if any monk intentionally kills a human, or a human embryo, with his own hands, or gives them a weapon, sends an assassin to them, pressures them, or extols the [merit](../../../../GLOSSARY.md#merit)s of death to them, then say this to him: 'Oh!
+Why do you visit such negativity, filth, and evil on the living?
+Oh!
+You, who are alive and well, you suggest it would be better to die.
+In your mind, do you desire and scheme, while pressuring them with the many things you say?'
+The Blessed One declared that if, initiated by that monk's extolling the [merit](../../../../GLOSSARY.md#merit)s of death, the time comes that it happens, then that monk incurs a [defeat](../../../../GLOSSARY.md#defeat) and thus should not remain.
+If a monk were to do such things as these, he would immediately disqualify himself as a monk, disqualify himself as an [ascetic](../../../../GLOSSARY.md#ascetic), disqualify himself as an heir of the Śākya, and would fall from [monkhood](../../../../GLOSSARY.md#monkhood).
+It would leave his spiritual practice in tatters, leave him ruined, wrecked, fallen, and defeated.
+There would be no way to restore his spiritual practice.
+It is like a palmyra tree: if you were to lop off its crown, it would no longer be green, nor would it flourish, grow, or expand.
+From this day forward, you must endeavor to fully safeguard your intentions by being mindful of and attentive to forsaking improper arrangements, improper actions, and improper behavior.
+Do you accept not to engage in such things?"

+The newly ordained monk responds:

+"I will not engage in such things."

+He is then told:

+"Listen, venerable [newly ordained monk's name].
 The Blessed One criticized lying in many ways and esteemed, reverenced, honored, and venerated the forsaking of lying.
 Venerable, since, from now on, you should not knowingly speak falsely even in the hopes of getting a laugh, what need is there to mention intentionally claiming to possess superhuman qualities?
-Venerable, the Blessed One, the tathāgata, arhat, perfectly awakened, omniscient, all-seeing Buddha declared that any monk who claims to have attained the final superhuman quality, or an exalted or specific superhuman human quality, while in a state of nonperception or nondiscernment,[^new]--Tib. du shes med pa and du shes med min pa.
-These terms refer to the eighth formless meditative absorption (naivasaṃjñānāsaṃjñāyatana) and the cessation of perception and feeling (nirodhasamāpatti), which are sometimes confused with arhatship or liberation.-- one who, while devoid of knowledge, insight, and first-hand experience,[^new]--Tib. shes pa, mthong ba, myong ba.
-The triad of "knowledge" (jñāna), "insight" (darśana), and "first-hand experience" (sākṣātkāra) represents the three epistemic modes by which genuine attainment is verified in the Abhidharma literature.-- claims, 'I know this, I have seen this,' even though he has not, that monk incurs a defeat, unless at some other time, wanting to come clean about the offense that has occurred, he says, at another's urging or not, 'Venerables, I declared I knew something I did not know.
+Venerable, the Blessed One, the [tathāgata](../../../../GLOSSARY.md#tathāgata), [arhat](../../../../GLOSSARY.md#arhat), perfectly awakened, omniscient, all-seeing [Buddha](../../../../GLOSSARY.md#buddha) declared that any monk who claims to have attained the final superhuman quality, or an exalted or specific superhuman human quality, while in a state of nonperception or nondiscernment,[^71] one who, while devoid of knowledge, insight, and first-hand experience,[^72] claims, 'I know this, I have seen this,' even though he has not, that monk incurs a [defeat](../../../../GLOSSARY.md#defeat), unless at some other time, wanting to come clean about the offense that has occurred, he says, at another's urging or not, 'Venerables, I declared I knew something I did not know.
 I declared I saw something I did not see.
 I spoke duplicitously and fraudulently,' in which case it is only excessive pride.

-"The Blessed One declared that such a monk has incurred a defeat and thus should not remain.
+"The Blessed One declared that such a monk has incurred a [defeat](../../../../GLOSSARY.md#defeat) and thus should not remain.
 Such a monk claims, 'What do I know?
 I know suffering.
 I know its origin.
 I know its cessation.
-I know its path.
+I know its [path](../../../../GLOSSARY.md#path).
 What do I see?
-I see gods.
-I see the nāgas, yakṣas, garuḍas, gandharvas, kinnaras, mahoragas, pretas, piśācas, kumbhāṇḍas, pūtanas, kataputanas, and pūtana piśācas.
-The gods also see me.
-The nāgas, yakṣas, garuḍas, gandharvas, kinnaras, mahoragas, pretas, piśācas, kumbhāṇḍas, pūtanas, kataputanas, and pūtana piśācas also see me.
-I hear the voices of the gods.
-I hear the voices of the nāgas, yakṣas, garuḍas, gandharvas, kinnaras, mahoragas, pretas, piśācas, kumbhāṇḍas, pūtanas, kataputanas, and pūtana piśācas.
-The gods also hear my voice.
-The nāgas, yakṣas, garuḍas, gandharvas, kinnaras, mahoragas, pretas, piśācas, kumbhāṇḍas, pūtanas, kataputanas, and pūtana piśācas also hear my voice.
-I go to see the gods.
-I go to see the nāgas, yakṣas, garuḍas, gandharvas, kinnaras, mahoragas, pretas, piśācas, kumbhāṇḍas, pūtanas, kataputanas, and pūtana piśācas too.
-The gods come to see me.
-The nāgas, yakṣas, garuḍas, gandharvas, kinnaras, mahoragas, pretas, piśācas, kumbhāṇḍas, pūtanas, kataputanas, and pūtana piśācas also come see me.'
+I see [gods](../../../../GLOSSARY.md#gods).
+I see the [nāga](../../../../GLOSSARY.md#nāga)s, [yakṣa](../../../../GLOSSARY.md#yakṣa)s, [garuḍa](../../../../GLOSSARY.md#garuḍa)s, [gandharva](../../../../GLOSSARY.md#gandharva)s, kinnaras, mahoragas, [preta](../../../../GLOSSARY.md#preta)s, piśācas, kumbhāṇḍas, pūtanas, kataputanas, and pūtana piśācas.
+The [gods](../../../../GLOSSARY.md#gods) also see me.
+The [nāga](../../../../GLOSSARY.md#nāga)s, [yakṣa](../../../../GLOSSARY.md#yakṣa)s, [garuḍa](../../../../GLOSSARY.md#garuḍa)s, [gandharva](../../../../GLOSSARY.md#gandharva)s, kinnaras, mahoragas, [preta](../../../../GLOSSARY.md#preta)s, piśācas, kumbhāṇḍas, pūtanas, kataputanas, and pūtana piśācas also see me.
+I hear the voices of the [gods](../../../../GLOSSARY.md#gods).
+I hear the voices of the [nāga](../../../../GLOSSARY.md#nāga)s, [yakṣa](../../../../GLOSSARY.md#yakṣa)s, [garuḍa](../../../../GLOSSARY.md#garuḍa)s, [gandharva](../../../../GLOSSARY.md#gandharva)s, kinnaras, mahoragas, [preta](../../../../GLOSSARY.md#preta)s, piśācas, kumbhāṇḍas, pūtanas, kataputanas, and pūtana piśācas.
+The [gods](../../../../GLOSSARY.md#gods) also hear my voice.
+The [nāga](../../../../GLOSSARY.md#nāga)s, [yakṣa](../../../../GLOSSARY.md#yakṣa)s, [garuḍa](../../../../GLOSSARY.md#garuḍa)s, [gandharva](../../../../GLOSSARY.md#gandharva)s, kinnaras, mahoragas, [preta](../../../../GLOSSARY.md#preta)s, piśācas, kumbhāṇḍas, pūtanas, kataputanas, and pūtana piśācas also hear my voice.
+I go to see the [gods](../../../../GLOSSARY.md#gods).
+I go to see the [nāga](../../../../GLOSSARY.md#nāga)s, [yakṣa](../../../../GLOSSARY.md#yakṣa)s, [garuḍa](../../../../GLOSSARY.md#garuḍa)s, [gandharva](../../../../GLOSSARY.md#gandharva)s, kinnaras, mahoragas, [preta](../../../../GLOSSARY.md#preta)s, piśācas, kumbhāṇḍas, pūtanas, kataputanas, and pūtana piśācas too.
+The [gods](../../../../GLOSSARY.md#gods) come to see me.
+The [nāga](../../../../GLOSSARY.md#nāga)s, [yakṣa](../../../../GLOSSARY.md#yakṣa)s, [garuḍa](../../../../GLOSSARY.md#garuḍa)s, [gandharva](../../../../GLOSSARY.md#gandharva)s, kinnaras, mahoragas, [preta](../../../../GLOSSARY.md#preta)s, piśācas, kumbhāṇḍas, pūtanas, kataputanas, and pūtana piśācas also come see me.'

-"He claims, 'I converse with the gods.
+"He claims, 'I converse with the [gods](../../../../GLOSSARY.md#gods).
 I chat with them.
 We delight one another, and I always keep their company.
-I converse with the nāgas, yakṣas, garuḍas, gandharvas, kinnaras, mahoragas, pretas, piśācas, kumbhāṇḍas, pūtanas, kataputanas, and pūtana piśācas.
+I converse with the [nāga](../../../../GLOSSARY.md#nāga)s, [yakṣa](../../../../GLOSSARY.md#yakṣa)s, [garuḍa](../../../../GLOSSARY.md#garuḍa)s, [gandharva](../../../../GLOSSARY.md#gandharva)s, kinnaras, mahoragas, [preta](../../../../GLOSSARY.md#preta)s, piśācas, kumbhāṇḍas, pūtanas, kataputanas, and pūtana piśācas.
 I chat with them.
 We delight one another.
 And I always keep their company.
-The gods converse with me.
+The [gods](../../../../GLOSSARY.md#gods) converse with me.
 They chat with me.
 We delight one another.
 And they always keep my company.
-The nāgas, yakṣas, garuḍas, gandharvas, kinnaras, mahoragas, pretas, piśācas, kumbhāṇḍas, pūtanas, kataputanas, and pūtana piśācas converse with me.
+The [nāga](../../../../GLOSSARY.md#nāga)s, [yakṣa](../../../../GLOSSARY.md#yakṣa)s, [garuḍa](../../../../GLOSSARY.md#garuḍa)s, [gandharva](../../../../GLOSSARY.md#gandharva)s, kinnaras, mahoragas, [preta](../../../../GLOSSARY.md#preta)s, piśācas, kumbhāṇḍas, pūtanas, kataputanas, and pūtana piśācas converse with me.
 They chat with me.
 We delight one another.
 And they always keep my company.'

-"Though he has no such attainments, he claims, 'I have gained recognition of impermanence, recognition of the suffering in impermanence, recognition of the selflessness of suffering, recognition of aversion to food, recognition of dislike for all worlds, recognition of drawbacks, recognition of abandonment, recognition of freedom from desirous attachment, recognition of cessation, recognition of death, recognition of ugliness, recognition of putrefaction, recognition of suppuration, recognition of bloating, recognition of decomposition, recognition of moldering, recognition of red rot, recognition of disintegration,[^new]--Tib. rnam par 'thor ba.
-"Disintegration" is one of the nine cemetery contemplations (nava śivathikā) on the decomposition of a corpse, intended to cultivate disenchantment with the body and reduce attachment.-- recognition of bare bones, and recognition of the discernment of emptiness.'
+"Though he has no such attainments, he claims, 'I have gained recognition of impermanence, recognition of the suffering in impermanence, recognition of the selflessness of suffering, recognition of aversion to food, recognition of dislike for all worlds, recognition of drawbacks, recognition of abandonment, recognition of freedom from desirous attachment, recognition of cessation, recognition of death, recognition of ugliness, recognition of putrefaction, recognition of suppuration, recognition of bloating, recognition of decomposition, recognition of moldering, recognition of red rot, recognition of disintegration,[^73] recognition of bare bones, and recognition of the discernment of [emptiness](../../../../GLOSSARY.md#emptiness).'

-"Though he has no such attainments, he claims, 'I have attained the first, second, third, and fourth dhyānas; loving kindness, compassion, joy, and equanimity; the abode of infinite space, the abode of infinite consciousness, the abode of nothingness, the abode of neither recognition nor nonrecognition, the fruition of stream enterer, the fruition of once-returner, the fruition of non-returner, the fruition of arhatship, miraculous abilities, the divine ear, and knowledge of manifold minds, previous lives, the onset of death and birth, and the exhaustion of defilements.
-I, an arhat absorbed in the eight liberations, have been freed from the two.'[^new]--"Freed from the two" (dvayāvimukta, Tib. gnyis las rnam par grol ba) refers to liberation from both defilements and from the aggregates through the liberation of the mind (cetovimukti) and the liberation through wisdom (prajñāvimukti).--
+"Though he has no such attainments, he claims, 'I have attained the first, second, third, and fourth dhyānas; loving kindness, compassion, joy, and equanimity; the abode of infinite space, the abode of infinite consciousness, the abode of nothingness, the abode of neither recognition nor nonrecognition, the fruition of stream enterer, the fruition of once-returner, the fruition of non-returner, the fruition of arhatship, miraculous abilities, the divine ear, and knowledge of manifold minds, previous lives, the onset of death and birth, and the exhaustion of [defilements](../../../../GLOSSARY.md#defilements).
+I, an [arhat](../../../../GLOSSARY.md#arhat) absorbed in the eight [liberation](../../../../GLOSSARY.md#liberation)s, have been freed from the two.'[^74]

-"If a monk were to do such things, he would immediately disqualify himself as a monk, disqualify himself as an ascetic, disqualify himself as an heir of the Śākya, and would fall from monkhood.
+"If a monk were to do such things, he would immediately disqualify himself as a monk, disqualify himself as an [ascetic](../../../../GLOSSARY.md#ascetic), disqualify himself as an heir of the Śākya, and would fall from [monkhood](../../../../GLOSSARY.md#monkhood).
 It would leave his spiritual practice in tatters, leave him ruined, wrecked, fallen, and defeated.
 There would be no way to restore his spiritual practice.
 It is like a palmyra tree: if you were to lop off its crown, it would no longer be green, nor would it flourish, grow, or expand.

 "From this day forward, you must endeavor to fully safeguard your intentions by being mindful of and attentive to forsaking improper arrangements, improper actions, and improper behavior.
 Do you accept not to engage in such things?"